isomerpages/isomerpages-boa/_register/application-forms.md

 **B) Professional Interview under Section 15(2)(b) of the Architects Act**

-Applicant must have, after obtaining his qualifications, acquired not less than 2 years of such practical experience in architectural work as may be prescribed or approved by the Board (including practical experience in architectural work in Singapore for a continuous period of at least 12 months).
+Applicant must have, after obtaining his/her qualifications, acquired at least 5 years of such practical experience in architectural work as may be recognised by the Board (including not less than 2 years of the prescribed practical experience in architectural work in Singapore with a continuous period of at least 12 months of such prescribed practical experience being acquired within the 5 years immediately preceding the date of the person’s application for registration under this Act)

 Guidelines: